shlokamohanty/i-write-sometimes/_posts/2026-08-14-learnings-and-conundrums.md

 Cody and arjun taught me better soldering practices, although, again, there’s a conundrum there with the use of flux.

 Cody and Kezia taught me to have fun.
+Cody did so by pushing me to ride the scooter, and Kezia did so at MoMath by pushing me to ride a tricycle.

 Nikolai and Alanna taught me how to use the laser cutter.